-It is not a bad thing to have wealth or great possessions.
+It is not a bad thing to have wealth or significant possessions.
 God wants us to have enough, for ourselves and to allow us be a blessing to others.
 However when we place too much value on what we own, then it becomes a problem.
 It is stressful to pursue abundance.
-There is fear of losing it all, or simply having less than what is deemed sufficient.
-It is possible to become so consumed with making money that every life decision is based on securing more.
+Then there is the fear of losing it all, or simply having less than what is deemed sufficient.
+It is possible to become so consumed with making money that virtually every life decision is based on getting more.

 Additionally, we may allow what we own to become our identity and try to draw fulfillment thereof.
 It should go without saying that this can never really work.
 There will always be a new goal to reach, higher pay to earn, or better property to purchase.
 That which is material was never meant to give us contentment.
 Only God can do that.

 In Luke 18:18-23, the Bible tells of a rich young ruler who knew about God but had no satisfaction.
 The young man was perplexed.
-He could not understand why he was miserable and yet owned so much.
+He could not understand how he could own so much and still be miserable.
 He believed his riches would bring him a sense of fulfillment but as is often the case, they fell short.
 What is interesting though is that he actually tried to live the right way.
 He kept the commandments as best as he could.
-But his heart was knit to what he owned and not to God.
+But his heart was knit to what he had and not to God.
 This made him doubt whether he would be accepted into eternity.
 Hence the question he asked.

 When Jesus saw him, He discerned the problem and soon provided a test to expose the root of the man’s unhappiness.
 He said, “Sell all that you have and distribute to the poor, and you will have treasure in heaven; and come, follow me.”

 Jesus made it clear and simple for him.
 He could not love his wealth as well as God.
 He had to choose one.
-The young man finally understood.
-If he wanted true contentment (and eternal life) he needed to give away his wealth.
-Sadly, he chose to keep his possessions.
-It was too high a price to pay as far as he was concerned.
-God does not require that we all sell our assets but He does tell us not to serve money.
-Being too attached to wealth is a sign that it is ruling our hearts.
+The young man finally understood: if he wanted true gratification (and eternal life) he needed to give away his wealth.
+Sadly, he chose to keep it.
+The price was too high as far as he was concerned.
+God does not require that we sell all our assets but He does tell us not to serve money (Matthew 6:24).
+Being too attached to the material is a sign that one’s heart is in the wrong place.